brandonsutan/Juniper-Networks-Security-Fundamentals-Specialization/README.md

 ![Completion Badge](JuniperNetworkSecurityFundamentals.png)

-Congratulations! 🎉 I'm thrilled to announce that I've successfully completed the Juniper Networks Security Fundamentals Specialization offered by Act Now Education.
-This journey has been both enlightening and rewarding, and I'm excited to share my achievements and experiences.
+🎉 I'm thrilled to announce that I've completed the Juniper Networks Security Fundamentals Specialization offered by Act Now Education.
+This journey has been enlightening and rewarding, and I'm excited to share my achievements and experiences.

 ## Specialization Overview